cezheng/Fuzi/README.md

 - Simple, modern API following standard Swift conventions, no more return types like `AnyObject!` that cause unnecessary type casts
 - Customizable date and number formatters
 - Some bugs fixes
+- More convinience methods for HTML Documents
 - Support for more CSS selectors (yet to come)
-- More convinience methods for HTML Documents (yet to come)

 ## Requirements

 - iOS 8.0+ / Mac OS X 10.9+
-- Xcode 7.0
+- Xcode 7.0+

 ## Installation